ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 			"Notes") <br/>
 * *NOTE*  The reference list for emu is wrong in landings original file, it should not integrate outside emu, there is a script to generate referential tables, run it to provide the right references during wgeel
 * *NOTE*  INTEGRATION PROCEDURE I've checked, if you don't intend to keep any data in duplicates excel file you don't need to put a code in `eel_qal_id` weel you can but it will be replace by `qualify_code (19)` taken from `global.R`.
 In fact you only need to qualify the lines that you want (`keep_new_value=TRUE`).
+*  *CHECK* Rules for integration were currently 10 years.
+I think we should allow for long time series to be included even if shorter than 10 years.
+Discuss that within wgeel.

 # Series integration